Shali, Chechen Republic

 Shali (Шали́; Шела, Şela) is a town and the administrative center of Shalinsky District of the Chechen Republic, Russia.
 Population:

 History

 Sheikh Mansur was based here in 1786.

-Killed civilians during modern warfare (1994—present days)
+Killed civilians during Chechen Wars (1994–2000)

 On January 3, 1995, during the course of the First Chechen War, Shali was repeatedly bombed with cluster bombs by Russian jet aircraft.

-War journalist Anna Politkovskaya said that on January 9 and 10, 2000, when Russian forces chased terrorists, dozen of civilians were killed by a missile and mortar shelling in Shali.
+War journalist Anna Politkovskaya said that on January 9 and 10, 2000, Russian forces killed more than 200 civilians by a missile and mortar shelling in Shali.

 Climate

 Shali has a humid continental climate (Köppen climate classification: Dfa).

 Administrative and municipal status

 Within the framework of administrative divisions, Shali serves as the administrative center of Shalinsky District.
 As an administrative division, it is incorporated within Shalinsky District as Shali Town Administration.
 As a municipal division, Shali Town Administration is incorporated within Shalinsky Municipal District as Shalinskoye Urban Settlement.